 Sadly, Frankie’s addiction to heroin had worsened, and it had turned him into a junkie pariah in the music business.
 Roulette Records, run by Morris Levy, ended its relationship with the singer in 1961.
 “The drug situation made him a no-no. I don’t care how good he was, it was a bad scene at the time,” Richard Barrett told a PBS interviewer.

 Despite his drug issues, Frankie Lymon had not lost his ability to charm.
 It was during this time that Frankie met Elizabeth Waters backstage at a show and they began a relationship.
 In court testimony years later, Waters testified that she insisted that Frankie check in to a Manhattan hospital to cure his drug habit.
 She said that he seemed clean during her pregnancy in 1963, and he was genuinely shaken when their daughter Francine died shortly after her birth.
-"Crying""Crying"
+"Crying"

 The Teenagers were struggling as well.
 Billy Lobrano had left the group by early 1959, and the group failed to release a single that year.
 In 1960, Herman Santiago departed and Howard Kenny Bobo, a long-time friend who had been a member of Jimmy Castro and the Juniors, was brought in to replace him.